fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 4. Update the configuration files

-   upgrading from 2.4.0 version or above:
+   Upgrading from version 2.4 or above:

-   * replace new versions' `$KYLIN_HOME/conf` with old version's `$KYLIN_HOME/conf`.
+   * Overwrite the `$KYLIN_HOME/conf` by copying from your existing configuration files.
-   * `kylin.server.init-tasks` needs to be deleted or annotated in `kylin.server.init-tasks`.
+   * `kylin.server.init-tasks` needs to be deleted or commented out in `conf/kylin.properties`.

-   upgrading from 2.4.0 version below
+   Upgrading from version 2.3 or below:

-   > Notice: for KAP 2.4 version below
+   > Notice: For KAP version 2.3 or below
    >
-   > * The directory of ` setenv.sh` has changed, which moved to `$KYLIN_HOME/conf` since 2.4 version.
+   > * The location of ` setenv.sh` has changed.
+The file moved to `$KYLIN_HOME/conf` since 2.4 version.
-   > * Configuration file is not fully compatible, please don't copy and replace.
+   > * Configuration file is not fully compatible, please don't copy and overwrite.

-   * Manually re-apply all changes in old version's `$KYLIN_HOME/conf` to new version's `$KYLIN_HOME/conf`.
+   * Manually re-apply all changes in old version's `$KYLIN_HOME/conf` on new version's `$KYLIN_HOME/conf`.

-   * Manually re-apply all changes in old version's `$KYLIN_HOME/bin/setenv.sh` to new version's `$KYLIN_HOME/conf/setenv.sh`.
+   * Manually re-apply all changes in old version's `$KYLIN_HOME/bin/setenv.sh` on new version's `$KYLIN_HOME/conf/setenv.sh`.

-   * Manually delete `kylin.server.init-tasks` in `$KYLIN_HOME/conf/kylin.properties`.
+   * Manually delete `kylin.server.init-tasks` in `conf/kylin.properties` if any.

    * Manually migrate ACL data.
-Please run commands below:
+Please run:

      ```shell
      $KYLIN_HOME/bin/kylin.sh org.apache.kylin.tool.AclTableMigrationCLI MIGRATE
      ```

+5. If your cluster is based on JDK 7

+   Please follow the steps in "[How to Run Kyligence Enterprise on Lower Version JDK](../install/about_low_version_jdk.en.md)".

-5. Start Kyligence Enterprise instance
+6. Start Kyligence Enterprise

-   In the first time, cube and segment will be upgraded automatically.
-The upgrade time depends on your data size, which may cost 1 hour or longer.
+   During the first start, cube and segment will be upgraded automatically.
+The upgrade time depends on your data size, which could last for 1 hour or longer.

    ```shell
    $KYLIN_HOME/bin/kylin.sh start
    ```

-   If the upgrade succeeded, you may see:
+   If the upgrade succeeded, you will see console prompt:

    ```
    Segments have been upgraded successfully.
    ```

-6. Upgrade succeed.
+7. Till now, the uprade is done.

-   The backup data including installation directory and metadata can be safely deleted.
+   The backup data including old installation files and metadata can be safely deleted.

 ### Upgrade FAQ